pikvm/pikvm/pages/faq.md

 <details>
   <summary>Click to view</summary>

+* If your device is unable to connect to the WiFi network that you have setup check the 2.4 GHz WiFi channel used by your WiFi access point.
+  If channels 12 to 14 are used (some countries have banned these channels) try to use a channel between 1 and 11.

 * Some Zeros contain a defective Wi-Fi chip.
 You can either return the device to the store, or try the [software workaround](https://github.com/pikvm/pikvm/issues/137).
 </details>